 - Home Bias Abroad: Domestic Industries and Foreign Portfolio Choice

 In their foreign portfolios, international mutual funds overweight industries that are comparatively large in their domestic stock market.
 This Foreign Industry Bias is akin to a "Home Bias Abroad".
 It is associated with superior performance primarily driven by stock picking within foreign industries by funds with a simultaneous Home Bias in their domestic portfolio.
 Their foreign trades co-move with global industry returns and predict foreign stock returns.
-This suggests that the domestic stock market composition proxies for the comparative advantages of international investors and supports the view that domestic industry information is portable and useful in foreign portfolio choices.
+This suggests that the domestic stock market composition proxies for the comparative advantages of international investors and supports the view that domestic industry information is portable and useful in foreign investment decisions.

 We study international outsourcing among asset managers and find that in companies that manage both outsourced and inhouse funds, inhouse funds outperform outsourced ones by 0.85% annually (57% of their expense ratio).
 We attribute this to outsourced funds "subsidizing" inhouse funds via the preferential allocation of IPOs, information and cross-trades, especially during times of inhouse fund distress.
 Subsidization serves as an implicit "in kind" incentive-based compensation.
 As theory posits, subsidization makes the subcontractor deliver higher performance, increases with the subcontractor's market power and the difficulty of monitoring the subcontractor, and decreases with the subcontractor's amount of parallel inhouse activity.